All You Can Eats

 4. Finely Cut Kale: Remember that you'll be eating this soup with a spoon.
 Smaller pieces of kale will be easier to eat!

 Don't get me wrong, I'm far from being vegetarian.
 However, I do try to eat a few meals without meat every week.
-I try my best to create vegetarian meals that are both delicious and filling!
-(You won't even realize the meat is missing!)
+I try my best to create vegetarian meals that are both delicious and filling.
+You won't even realize that meat is missing!
 Here are a few of my other favorites that you should take a look at:

 Vegetarian Greek Sandwich